First Past The Post | FPTP | Advantages and Disadvantages | Business Environment in Nepal | BBA|

 - In a two-party system, it has normally produced a single-party government with a clear mandate to govern.

-- MPs can be elected with relatively small percentage of the vote.
+- MPs can be elected with a relatively small percentage of the vote.

 - It encourages tactical voting where people vote against the candidate they most dislike.